 Dr. Tresa Randall, Ph.D. has an integrated studio and academic role in the School of Dance, teaching dance history and critical viewing/writing about dance as well as studio courses such as modern dance technique, composition, ballet, and yoga.
 She designed the course Dance, Gender and Sexuality: Historical Perspectives, which is cross-listed with Women's and Gender Studies, as well as a course on the history, theory, and practice of yoga.

 A dance studies scholar, Dr. Randall has presented her research nationally and internationally at conferences of the Congress on Research in Dance (CORD), Society of Dance History Scholars (SDHS), American Studies Association, and National Dance Education Organization.
-Her research interests are twentieth century dance history, European and American modernism, German dance studies, and critical race and gender studies.
-Her writing has been published in Dance Research Journal, Theatre Journal, Jahrbuch für Tanzforschung (Annal of Dance Research, Germany), Journal of Dance Education and the edited book New German Dance Studies.
+Her research interests are twentieth-century dance history, European and American modernism, German dance studies, and critical race and gender studies.
+Her writing has been published in Dance Research Journal, Theatre Journal, Jahrbuch für Tanzforschung (Annual of Dance Research, Germany), Journal of Dance Education and the edited book New German Dance Studies.